openstack-archive/swift-specs/specs/in_progress/at_rest_encryption.rst

 filesystems should gain as little useful data as possible.
 This provides confidentiality for users' data.

-Goal 2: it should be possible to completely remove an object so that it cannot be recovered by deleting the key.
-This requires support from the keymaster for key deletion.
-This provides a guarantee that an object is not retained (in a recoverable form) any longer than necessary.
+Goal 2: when a keymaster implementation allows for secure deletion of keys, then the deletion of an object's key shall render the object irrecoverable.
+This provides a means to securely delete an object.

 Not Goals / Possible Future Work
 --------------------------------